 Plus, a digital PI plan can emphasize important program dependencies, making it easier for various Agile teams to update other teams on their progress or make changes to your existing schedules and deadlines.

-It allows you to be more flexible and adapt more readily to change
+Online PI Planning tool allows you to be more flexible and adapt more readily to change

 The bottom line is that physical program increment planning boards are difficult to maintain.
 One change can mean rearranging your whole board.
 This doesn’t just happen after the program increment planning process.
 During PI planning, when you’re trying to readjust timelines, schedules, or expectations, you might find that it’s difficult to rearrange all your sticky notes and yarn threads mid-planning process.